onebeyond/license-checker/README.md

 ## ⚠️ Temporal issue

-An issue in `spdx-satisfies` has been found and it's pending resolution.
+An issue in `spdx-satisfies` has been found, and it's pending resolution.
 Until then, GFDL 1x licenses are not supported and an error will be thrown if either packages or failOn arguments contain it.

 ## Contributors ✨